The Institute for Analytical Sociology

-Title: What are macro-properties in sociology?
+Title: Mechanism-based explanation and illusion of depth of understanding.
 Laguage: English.
 The participations is free and open to students and researchers inside and outside of Linköping University.
 Further information and reading material at the link below.

 Location: Kopparhammaren 2, Room 3054, Campus Norrköping